venoajie/my-ai-assistant/docs/installation.md

 ## Method 1: Standard User Installation (Recommended)

 This method is for developers who want to use the AI Assistant on their own projects.
-It installs the tool directly from its Git repository into your current environment.
+It installs the lightweight "client" version of the tool.
+This is all you need to run prompts and connect to a central Librarian RAG service.

 **Step 1: Activate Your Project's Virtual Environment**
 ```bash